gskorupa/cricket-hcms/documentation/index.md

 - REST API to access content
 - Reload content database when changes are detected on disk or on user request
 - Serving binary files (e.g. images, PDFs, etc.)
+- Multi-site support

+Release history is available in the [history](history.md) document.

 Planned features are listed on [the project roadmap](https://github.com/users/gskorupa/projects/5).